nanvr/NaNVR/wiki/Information-and-Recommendations.md

 ### Encoder requirements

-ALVR uses FFmpeg for all encoders, so you will need to make sure the encoder of your choice works with FFmpeg.
+NaNVR uses FFmpeg and x264 for encoding, so you will need to make sure the encoder of your choice works with FFmpeg.
 Always consult Log tab in dashboard, it will tell you the reason why an encoder failed to initialize.

 ### VAAPI (AMD/Intel GPUs)